Bothell is 20-miles from Seattle, northeast of Lake Washington on the Sammamish River.

 1. Visit restaurants in downtown Bothell.

-Most of the restaurants in Bothell’s Downtown are along Main Street (between Bellevue Way NE and 102nd).
+Most of the restaurants in downtown Bothell are along Main Street (between Bellevue Way NE and 102nd).
 Try neighborhood favorites like Sushi Zone, the beer garden at the Hop and Hound, The Bine gastro-pub, and Krobar for small plates and cocktails.
 If you venture a little further down Main Street, you can join games nights at Zulu’s Board Game Café.

-Sushi Zone is on Main Street, inside the building with the prominent Woodland Park Zoo mural.
+Sushi Zone is on Main Street in Bothell, inside the building with the prominent Woodland Park Zoo mural.

 The Bine gastro-pub serves craft brews on tap, and lots of delicious comfort food.

-There's lots of patio dining along Bothell's Main Street in summer, with a pedestrian only block between 101st and 102nd Ave NE.
+There's lots of patio dining along Main Street in summer, with a pedestrian only block between 101st and 102nd Ave NE in Bothell.

 Explore the fun cluster of restaurants along Bellevue Way NE, including Poquitos mexican (pictured above), Bay Leaf Bar & Grill (Indian), and the swanky Amaro Bistro (Italian).